 For people that don’t know you, how did you get involved with Duet Design Group?

 My daughter, Devon Tobin, is one of the founders of Duet Design Group.
-I came on at the start of the company with Devon and Miranda, allowing them to use a guest house I had at my home.
+I came on at the start of the company with Devon, allowing her to use a guest house I had at my home.
 They designed while I paid the bills, etc. We did that for a year until they outgrew the space and moved to another, larger location.

 In your own words, why do you think the Duet Design Group Foundation exists and why do you think it’s important?

 I believe that there exists a misconception in our society that interior design is only for the rich.
 We believe that everyone, regardless of their financial means, deserves a comfortable warm environment in which to live and work.
-Devon and Miranda are blessed with the innate ability to transform spaces, so being able to provide that service to those in unfortunate situations seemed a logical and meaningful thing to do.
-Both Devon and Miranda are very philanthropic, and, after researching the Denver community, we realized that there wasn’t an interior design firm in Denver that was fulfilling that need for the population we were targeting.
+Devon is blessed with the innate ability to transform spaces, so being able to provide that service to those in unfortunate situations seemed a logical and meaningful thing to do.
+Devon is very philanthropic, and, after researching the Denver community, we realized that there wasn’t an interior design firm in Denver that was fulfilling that need for the population we were targeting.

 You’ve worked in the non-profit space for about 40 years.
 What drew you to work for the Duet Design Group Foundation and what have you loved about working for this Foundation specifically?